jonkykong/SideMenu/README.md

     }
 }
 ```
 *Important: displaying SideMenu instances directly over each other is not supported.
-Use `menuPushStyle = .subMenu` instead.*
+Use `menuPushStyle = .subMenu` to display multi-level menus instead.*
 </details>

 ## Known Issues